 - Develop analytical capabilities

-The Writing Revolution will help you understand what the Hochman Method is all about and enable you to experiment by using the strategies and activities with your students.
+The Writing Revolution will help you understand what The Hochman Method is all about and enable you to experiment by using the strategies and activities with your students.
 We have found that the best results are achieved when educators receive training and support focused on evidence-based practices for teaching writing.
-To learn more about our courses and school partnership opportunities, visit www.thewritingrevolution.org.
+Click here to learn more about our courses and school partnership opportunities.

 New York City Department of Education